All Products

 You can view the data governance details and data quality status of the table.

-• The data governance details provide a quick view of the table's governance health score, the trend of governance issues, and specific governance issues.
-This lets you quickly resolve governance issues.
+• The data governance details allow you to quickly view the governance health score of the table, the trend of pending governance issues, and specific governance items.
+You can resolve pending issues directly from the list of governance items.

-• Health Score: A quantitative assessment of the table across five dimensions: storage, compute, development, quality, and security.
-The score reflects the effectiveness of governance.
-A higher score indicates better governance.
+• Health score: A quantitative assessment of the table asset across five dimensions: storage, computing, development, quality, and security.
+A higher score indicates better governance effectiveness.

-• Governance Item Issues: Displays a list of issues that need to be addressed.
-You can click an issue name in the Governance Item Issues column or the Handle button in the Actions column to go to Data Asset Administration > Overview > Governance Work Items to handle governance work items.
+• Governance items: The current governance issues.
+You can click an issue name in the Governance Items list or click the button in the Actions column to go to the Data Asset Governance > Overview > Governance Work Items page and handle governance work items.

 View usage records

-• Frequent Associations: Shows the number of users who are using the data in the current table.
+• Frequently Associated: The number of users who are using the data of the current table.

 Note

-This is the number of times the table was used in a join condition for calculations in the last 30 days.
-This data is collected offline and is subject to a T+1 delay.
+The number of times the table is used as a join condition in computations over the past 30 days.
+This data is calculated offline and has a T+1 delay.

-• Access Statistics: Displays the table's usage records in charts.
+• Access Statistics: The usage records displayed in charts.

-For example, if a field appears once in a task that is executed twice, the count is 2.
-If a field appears twice in the code, a single task execution results in a count of 2 for that field.
+For example, if a field appears once in a task that runs twice, the count is 2.
+If the field appears twice in the code and the task runs once, the count is 2.

-• Field References In Clauses: Shows statistics on the number of times a field is used in SQL statements, such as in `WHERE`, `SELECT`, `JOIN`, and `GROUP BY` clauses.
-This data is collected offline and is subject to a T+1 delay.
+• Field references in clauses: The number of times a field is used in SQL clauses, such as `where`, `select`, `join`, and `groupBy`.
+This data is calculated offline and has a T+1 delay.

-• Top Readers: Shows statistics on the users who have read the table in SQL in the last 30 days.
-This includes access by tenant accounts used for scheduling and individual accounts.
-Read operations include `WHERE`, `SELECT`, `JOIN`, and `GROUP BY` clauses that reference the fields.
-This data is collected offline and is subject to a T+1 delay.
+• Top readers: The users who read the table in SQL over the past 30 days.
+These users include both tenant accounts that are used in scheduling and individual accounts.
+Read operations include `where`, `select`, `join`, and `group by` on fields.
+This data is calculated offline and has a T+1 delay.

 View data preview

-• Preview in workbook: On the data preview page, click Preview In Workbook.
-This redirects you to DataAnalysis > Workbooks, and a new workbook is automatically created to display the selected table's data.
+• Preview in Workbook: On the data preview page, you can click Preview in Workbook to go to the DataAnalysis > Workbook page.
+A new workbook is automatically created to display the data of the table.

-• Data analysis: On the data preview page, click Data Analysis.
-This redirects you to DataAnalysis > SQL Query, and an SQL Query (Old) file is automatically created and populated with the SQL query for the selected table.
+• Data analysis: On the data preview page, you can click Data Analysis to go to the DataAnalysis > SQL Query page.
+A new SQL Query (legacy) file is automatically created with a pre-filled SQL query for the selected table.

-After you query the current table in SQL Query, you can perform EBS Lens on the query results, generate a workbook, or create cards and reports.
+After you query the table, you can perform data insights on the results, generate workbooks, or create cards and reports.

 Important

-EBS Lens analyzes the structure and values of your data to display statistics and data distribution.
-You can create an EBS Lens directly on the current page or go to the DataAnalysis module to perform EBS Lens.
+Data insights analyze the data structure and values to show statistics and distributions.
+You can create a new data insight directly on this page or go to the DataAnalysis module to perform data insights.

 Request and manage table permissions

-You can use DataWorks Security Center to request query and operation permissions for MaxCompute tables and then view the request records in Data Map.
+You can use DataWorks Security Center to request query and operation permissions for MaxCompute tables and view your request history in Data Map.

 • Request table permissions